synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 We will spend most of our time talking about the first two, since the persisted index is never read from until the database is closed and reopened.

-We will consider which resources each operation needs to access, and in what order.
-Consider the following diagram:
+Each one of the read, write, delete, and garbage collection operations is a combination of accesses to the index and telemetry data.
+In the following diagram, we consider the life cycle of each of these operations and which resources they need to access.

 <div style="text-align: center">
     <img src="img/0019-240529-cesium-race-conditions/Operation-Entities.png" width="90%" />
     <h6>Cesium entities and resources</h6>
 </div>

-We can see that every operation uses the telemetry data in file system, the index, or one of the two – additionally, if the index is modified, it must be persisted to the file system as well.
+We can see that every operation uses the telemetry data in the file system, the index, or one of the two – additionally, if the index is modified, it must be persisted to the file system as well.
 Throughout this RFC, we will discuss which red-coloured operations can occur at the same time,